hjnpark/QCARWorkflow/README.md

 ds = Dataset(name = 'ds_test', ds_type = 'OptimizationDataset', client = client).setting('load') # Note that the setting is "load" now since we already created the ds_test for optimizations.
 print (ds.status(collapse = False))
 ```
-Running the scipt above after submitting jobs and 'qcfractal-manager' will show the status of jobs.
+Running the script above will show job status of the dataset.
 Once all the jobs are 'COMPLETED', running the script below will detect reactions and smooth them.
 ```python
 from QCARWorkflow.qcaw import User, Dataset, Workflow